Kyriosity/read-write/README+/software/QA/README.md

 > **Frivolous, fleeting, and exponential spirit makes the programming inherently and largely error-prone** (and QA-fated).

-Software is pure abstraction ether, and its creators have no fear of breaking changes (as close as their fingers to the keyboard).
-Commits can be rolled back, and there's always a gap until delivery to production (for last-minute fixes or bugs introduction).
+Software is pure abstraction ether, where breaking changes are as close as their fingers to the keyboard.
+Commits can be rolled back, and there's always a gap until delivery to production (for last-minute fixes or bug introduction).

 ```mermaid
 graph TB